 - Nipple changes (inverted nipple, rash or scales around nipple, nipple discharge)

 How is breast cancer in men diagnosed?

 Your doctor will begin to make a diagnosis by asking about your symptoms, whether you have taken or are currently taking certain medications associated with breast cancer, and whether you have any other known risk factors.
 A breast exam is also an important part of diagnosis.
 Your doctor will visually examine and feel your chest/breasts for signs of breast cancer.

 Additional tests are required for diagnosis.
 Your doctor may order imaging tests such as a mammogram, ultrasound, or a magnetic resonance imaging (MRI) study of the affected breast.
 But to make a definitive diagnosis, a biopsy of the breast tissue is necessary.
 In this procedure, a small piece of breast tissue is removed, usually with a needle (though sometimes a surgical biopsy is required).
 A pathologist will analyze the tissue sample to check for the presence of cancer cells, and, if they are present, their hormone receptor and HER2 status.

 If the biopsy confirms a diagnosis of breast cancer, your doctor will order more tests to see whether the cancer has spread beyond the breast.
 This is known as staging.
 It may involve additional imaging tests such as a chest X-ray, positron emission tomography (PET), or a bone scan.
 In some cases, a sentinel lymph node biopsy is necessary.

 Once your doctor has determined the size and type of tumor and whether the cancer has spread to other parts of the body, he or she will assign the cancer to a stage.
 Staging helps doctors make a prognosis and design a patient-specific treatment plan.

 Should men at higher risk for breast cancer get screening mammograms?

-What is Yale Medicine's approach to detecting and treating breast cancer in men?
+What is unique about Yale Medicine's approach to treating breast cancer in men?